Tanzania Country Commercial Guide

 Last published date:

-The U.S. Commercial Service (USCS) at the U.S. embassy in Dar es Salaam can assist U.S companies interested in finding local agents through an Initial Market Check, Contact List, Gold Key Service (GKS) or International Partner Search (IPS) service.
+Agents will fast-track the entry of U.S. firms into the Tanzanian market.
+The U.S. Commercial Service (USCS) at the U.S. Embassy in Dar es Salaam can assist U.S companies interested in finding local agents through a Gold Key Service (GKS).
+The USCS office can also arrange a physical meeting for U.S. companies to meet with local agents.

 Establishing an Office